Yersiniosis test, Yersinia stool culture

 You may need this test to see if you are infected with Y. enterocolitica.
 Common symptoms include:

 Diarrhea.
 This often has mucus or blood in it.
-It can last for weeks or months.
+It can last for weeks.

 In adults, other symptoms may include: